65803 Didymos: Exploration

 In the early 2010s, Didymos's moon, Dimorphos was to be the principal target of proposed robotic mission by the ESA and NASA, called the Asteroid Impact & Deflection Assessment (AIDA) mission.
 The ESA dropped out, and the mission did not proceed.

 NASA redefined mission requirements and decided to proceed with a 2020s mission to visit Didymos with an impactor, which had been considered as a part of the earlier AIDA mission, named the Double Asteroid Redirection Test or DART.
 The NASA mission was intended to test whether a spacecraft impact could successfully deflect an asteroid on a collision course with Earth.
 The DART spacecraft was launched on 24 November 2021, and impacted Dimorphos on September 26, 2022.
 It was accompanied by the Italian Space Agency's (ASI) six-unit LICIACube flyby Cubesat that was released 15 days before impact to observe the asteroid and DART's impact.

-DART was the first spacecraft to intentionally target and successfully visit an asteroid known to have a minor-planet moon (The binary asteroid was targeted by the PROCYON mission before it failed, 243 Ida was visited by the Galileo spacecraft but its moon was unknown until then, Pluto was considered a planet until a few months after the launch of New Horizons, and 3548 Eurybates's and 15094 Polymele's moons were not discovered until months before and after Lucy's launch, respectively).
+DART was the first spacecraft to intentionally target an asteroid known to have a minor-planet moon.
+(Note: Galileo discovered the moon of 243 Ida during its flyby, New Horizons launched toward Pluto before its demotion from planet status, and Lucy's first target 3548 Eurybates was only found to have a moon shortly before the probe's launch.)
 Didymos is the most easily reachable asteroid of its size from Earth, requiring a delta-v of only 5.1 km/s for a spacecraft to rendezvous, compared to 6.0 km/s to reach the Moon.

 After two weeks of analysis, NASA announced that the collision shortened Dimorphos's orbital period around Didymos by 32 minutes, far more than the minimum requirement of 73 seconds and the success benchmark of 10 minutes.
 The measurement has an uncertainty of ±2 minutes.